 From Statistics Explained

-European Union (EU) statistics currently available on crime and criminal justice reflect the diversity of policing and legal systems within the EU.
-Comparisons of crime statistics between Member States should focus on trends over time, rather than directly comparing levels between countries for a specific year, given that the data can be affected by a range of factors, including different levels of criminalisation, the efficiency of criminal justice systems and police recording practices; furthermore, it is likely that a relatively high proportion of crime remains unrecorded.
-Work is in progress to improve the comparability of crime statistics across the EU Member States.
+This article presents recent statistics on crime and criminal justice in the European Union (EU).
+The statistics currently available reflect the diversity of policing and legal systems within the EU: as such, comparisons of crime statistics between EU Member States should focus on trends over time, rather than directly comparing levels between countries for a specific year, given that the data can be affected by a range of factors, including different levels of criminalisation, the efficiency of criminal justice systems, and police recording practices.
+Furthermore, not all crimes are recorded by the police.

 Main statistical findings